Doug Polk: Poker career

 Polk was involved in an argument with fellow poker player Ben Tollerene over a coaching deal.

 In June 2017, Polk won the WSOP One Drop High Roller tournament, outlasting 130 players.

 As of September 2017, his total live tournament earnings exceed $9,400,000.

-In September 2018, he said he will quit playing poker but continued to add videos to his YouTube channel.
+In September 2018, he said he will quit playing poker but would continue to add videos to his YouTube channel.

 On March 16, 2020, Polk uploaded a video saying he doesn't like the game anymore and is formally quitting the poker industry after retiring from play in late 2018.

-In July 2020, Polk challenged Daniel Negreanu to a high-stakes heads-up no-limit hold'em match, and Negreanu accepted.
-Polk subsequently came out of retirement to practice for the match, and played on HUNL on WSOP.com.
+However, in July 2020, Polk challenged Daniel Negreanu to a high-stakes heads-up no-limit hold'em match, and Negreanu accepted.
+Polk subsequently came out of retirement to practice for the match, and played HUNL on WSOP.com.
 The duel ended on February 4, 2021, with Polk winning approximately $1,200,000 over 25,000 hands.
 He won an additional $530,000 in public side bets, with speculation that there were many more private ones.

 Without including side-bets, Polk's combined winnings from his two heads-up challenges exceed $2,000,000.
 Including public side-bets, they approach $2,600,000.

-In 2021, Doug Polk moved to Austin, Texas and has been playing live poker locally.
-He has made appearances on Texas Card House Live in Austin and The Lodge Live Stream in Round Rock.
+In 2021, Doug Polk moved to Austin, Texas, and has been playing live poker locally.
+He has made appearances on The Lodge Live Stream in Round Rock.
+In January 2022, Polk became co-owner of The Lodge Card Club.

+Doug placed 674th in the 2023 WSOP Main Event for a prize of $27,500.